ankitakhatri/Crypto/BitcoinWallet/Preliminary Design.md

 ﻿
  Preliminary Design for Bitcoin Wallet based on class discussion

    What I have so far:
- -Research done on how I want to set up the wallet -Some starter code to implement this design
+ - Research done on how I want to set up the wallet
+ - Some starter code to implement this design
- -Ideas on how to generate and store keys, found code for base58 encoding, list of other functions I may implement
+ - Ideas on how to generate and store keys, found code for base58 encoding, list of other functions I may implement

  1. Make public/private keys
    1. Research